-In stories with a dashing Science Hero protagonist - an Adventurer Archaeologist, Bold Explorer, or heroic Mad Scientist - the male lead is often assisted by a pretty woman with a baffling lack of science knowledge.
+In stories featuring a dashing Science Hero protagonist — an Adventurer Archaeologist, Bold Explorer, or heroic Mad Scientist — the male lead is often assisted by a pretty woman with a baffling lack of science knowledge.
 This assistant knows little about science or adventuring, but is easy on the eyes, a Brainless Beauty or Dumb Blonde.
 She usually dresses in clothing impractical for the lab or field, and frequently ends up in danger due to the hero's activities.
-The character may be introduced as a scientist in her own right, but this is always an Informed Ability.
+The character may be introduced as a scientist in her own right, but this will always be an Informed Ability.
 Her presence is especially inexplicable given that science in the setting of these stories was a male-dominated affair.

 So why does our hero keep her around, despite her apparent uselessness as an assistant?
 There are several narrative reasons, some of which may be emphasized more than others depending on the work: